| |

 -

-(Denver, CO) to individuals who complete a comprehensive
+individuals who complete a comprehensive curriculum in

-curriculum in financial planning, pass a written
+financial planning, pass a written examination, and have

-examination, and have qualifying experience.
-This
+qualifying experience.
+This curriculum includes risk

-curriculum includes risk management, tax planning,
+management, tax planning, employee benefits,

-employee benefits, investments, and estate planning. top
+investments, and estate planning. top

 -